dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > No answer required

-### Task 7 : Extra Credit
+### Task 7: Extra Credit

 **As you advance in your pentesting skills, you will be faced eventually with exploitation without the usage of Metasploit.
 Provided above is the link to one of the exploits found on Exploit DB for hijacking Icecast for remote code execution.
-While not required by the room, it's recommended to attempt exploitation via the provided code or via another similar exploit to further hone your skills.**
+While not required by the room, it's recommended to attempt exploitation via the provided code or another similar exploit to further hone your skills.**

 The exploit that is linked in the room while correct does not have any instructions on to use it.
 So we will have to search online if we can find an exploit with instructions